dignifiedquire/cpuprofiler/README.md

 - Makes it easy to profile only sections of code
 - Uses statistical sampling (like [oprofiler](http://oprofile.sourceforge.net/news/)) which means low overhead
 - Works with [pprof](https://github.com/google/pprof) for a range of output formats
+- Allows memory profiling out of the box (on linux)

 ## Installation